chrisclarke01/ultimate-lineup-picker/README.md

 ## Planned Improvements

-- [ ] Add loading animation while backend calculates
+- [ ] Allow users to pick PPR, half-PPR, and Standard scoring
+- [ ] Allow users to adjust point values for player stats (ie, change how many points per yard, value of a TD, etc)
+- [ ] Allow users to adjust player amount (ie, 2 QB, Super Flex, 1 WR, etc)

 - [ ] Add ability to automatically check the position, team, and upcoming opponent of each entered player

 - [ ] Rewrite backend to where players are a class to simplify code
 - [ ] Improve backend code - add comments and simplify overly complex behavior
 - [ ] Fine-tune estimated fantasy points by including more data points (ie, estimated defensive turnovers, estimated fumbles, etc)

-- [ ] Allow users to pick PPR, half-PPR, and Standard scoring
-- [ ] Allow users to adjust point values for player stats (ie, change how many points per yard, value of a TD, etc)
-- [ ] Allow users to adjust player amount (ie, 2 QB, Super Flex, 1 WR, etc)

 - [ ] Improve formatting of entered players
 - [ ] Improve formatting of ideal lineup